r-lgbtq/tidyrainbow/data/2022/2022-06-04/README.md

 ### data cleaning

-Each dataset was cleaned by removing the rows 1 to 14, deleted column `question_code` and `notes`, replaced all values in percentage that contained ':' as a missing value holder with NA.
+Each dataset was cleaned by removing the rows 1 to 14, deleted column `question_code` and `notes`, replaced all values in `percentage` column that contained ':' as a missing value holder with NA.

 ## Topic